starknetdev/shared_wallet/README.md

   - Function that allows withdrawal of funds according to the shares held
 - Contracts that implements governance mechanisms for porposing fund allocation - ***TBD***
 - Contract that handles incentivisation for positive return proposals for the fund - ***TBD***

-Repo contains contracts for the ERC20 share token model and ERC721 share token model (in upgrades).

 ## Setup